-Full details of the SSAS charges are set out in our Fee Schedule and included in our Administration Agreement.
+Full details of the SSAS charges are set out in our Fee Schedule.
 Your adviser can provide you with an estimate of the fees.

 Governing documentation

 The SSAS is a scheme registered with HMRC under Chapter 2 of Part 4 of Finance Act 2004.
 It is governed by a trust deed and rules between the principal employer and the trustees, as amended from time to time.